GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/bounce/index.md

 # Bounce (using forces)

 <img src="https://resources.gdevelop-app.com/assets/Icons/volleyball.svg" class="extension-icon"></img>
 Provides an action to make the object bounce from another object it just touched.
-Add a permanent force to the object and, when in collision with another one, use the action to make it bounce realistically.

 **Authors and contributors** to this community extension: [4ian](https://gd.games/4ian).

 ---

 Provides an action to make the object bounce from another object it just touched.
-Add a permanent force to the object and, when in collision with another one, use the action to make it bounce realistically.

-There are also actions to bounce at a *specific angle* - useful when you know the obstacle must generate a bounce that is always in a specific direction.

 > ⚠️ This *won't work* with Physics engine or Platformer characters.
 This is working with objects that are moved using actions or behaviors using **the forces**.